 Cajon Pass, which separates the San Gabriel Mountains from the San Bernardino Mountains, was once the only gateway negotiable by wagon trains.
 It was here that the Mojave Trail, the Mormon Trail, and the Spanish Trail converged.
-Along this old path traveled history’s Indians, trappers, explorers and scouts on their way to what would become the San Bernardino Valley.
-The first paved highway was built over the pass in 1916 and was upgraded several times until the highway was replaced by I-15 in 1969.
+Along this old path traveled Indians, trappers, explorers, and scouts on their way to what would become the San Bernardino Valley.
+The first paved highway was built over the pass in 1916 and was upgraded several times until I-15 replaced the highway in 1969.

 As you travel down the pass, keep your eyes open for “ghosts” of the old road, including a vintage “Eat” sign peeking from the roadside foliage, crumbling cabins, and pieces of the original pavement.
 Soon, you enter the historic San Bernardino Valley.

 Spanish missionaries were the first to settle in the area in the early 1800s, building an outpost for other missionaries who traveled the California territory preaching to the Indians.
 The two tribes that inhabited the valley for as many as 4000 years before the Spanish arrived were the Serrano and the Cahuilla Indians.